mspnp/iaas-baseline/README.md

 1. Observe that your request was blocked by Application Gateway's WAF rules and your workload never saw this potentially dangerous request.
 1. Blocked requests (along with other gateway data) will be visible in the attached Log Analytics workspace.

-   Browse to the Application Gateway in the resource group `rg-iaas` and navigate to the _Logs_ blade.
+   Browse to the Application Gateway in the resource group `rg-iaas-${LOCATION_IAAS_BASELINE}` and navigate to the _Logs_ blade.
 Execute the following query below to show WAF logs and see that the request was rejected due to a _SQL Injection Attack_ (field _Message_).

    > :warning: Note that it may take a couple of minutes until the logs are transferred from the Application Gateway to the Log Analytics Workspace.
 So be a little patient if the query does not immediatly return results after sending the https request in the former step.